Padstow, New South Wales

+Padstow is a suburb in South-western Sydney in the state of New South Wales, Australia.
+It is in the local government area of City of Canterbury-Bankstown and is located 21 kilometres south-west of the Sydney central business district.
 Padstow is a mostly residential suburb bounded on the north by Bankstown and on the east by Salt Pan Creek, which is a stream feeding into the Georges River.
 The M5 South Western Motorway traverses the northern end of the suburb, which is also the location of a number of light industrial facilities.